SrujanRaghavendraS/assignmentforsaltmine/README.md

 Solid Principles could be used but as per the instructions it is not used

 ## To run the project
+### The server is nothing but JSON Server
+So run the command `npm install` to install all the dependencies
 ### Start the server
 Use the command `npm run serve-products` to run the server